hsutter/cppfront/docs/cpp2/contracts.md

 - **Preconditions and postconditions.** A function declaration can include `pre(condition)` and `post(condition)` before the `= /* function body */`.
 Before entering the function body, preconditions are fully evaluated and postconditions are captured (and performs their captures, if any).
 Immediately before exiting the function body via a normal return, postconditions are evaluated.
 If the function exits via an exception, postconditions are not evaluated.

-- **Assertions.** Inside a function body, writing `assert(condition)` assertion statements.
+- **Assertions.** A function body can write `assert(condition)` assertion statements.
 Assertions are evaluated when control flow passes through them.

 Notes: